by Kara-Leah Grant

 The key body qualities of Vata are dryness, lightness and some degree of coldness.
 If there is an excess of Vata in the body, it might manifest as dryness of the joints – say osteoarthritis.

-The key quality of Pitta is heat, and the metabolic activities of the body.
-Excess Pitta can result fevers, hives, rashes, acne, sore throats, acid indigestion, excessive hunger, profuse perspiration and hot flashes.
+The key quality of Pitta is heat and the metabolic activities of the body.
+Excess Pitta can result in fevers, hives, rashes, acne, sore throats, acid indigestion, excessive hunger, profuse perspiration and hot flashes.

 Lastly, Kapha is related to coldness, stability and the ability to bind or hold structures together.
 Illnesses brought about by excess Kapha include weight gain, congestion and lethargy, including allergies.